 Closeness to campus and transportation

 - Are there many bus routes serving your area?
-Find out via Google Maps, or the Saskatoon Transit website.
+Find out via the transit mobile app or by checking out university routes on the Saskatoon Transit website.

 - Do you have to walk far to the nearest bus stop?
 The Saskatchewan winter is harsh.